DataDog/documentation/content/en/monitors/guide/scoping_downtimes.md

 ### Target one specific monitor

 You can choose to temporarily mute one specific monitor.
-For example, if it's being too noisy at the moment or if it is the only one impacted by an upcoming maintenance.
+For example, if the monitor is sending many alerts at the moment or if it is the only monitor impacted by an upcoming maintenance.

-Select **By Monitor Name** and search for the Monitor in question.
+In the downtime configuration, select **By Monitor Name** and search for the monitor in question.

 ### Target multiple monitors based on monitor tags